 Was just thinking about it.
 Not sold on getting a cover for sure though.
 Yea it’s a hex drain on the underside.
 I have the shop manual and it looks stock but I don’t see that drain plug in any of the pics from the manual so I wasn’t sure.
 Is there a specific name for this diff to find out more info.
 Probably a stupid question, but I have only really worked newer vehicles before this truck.

 Hey guys, thank you for the responses.
 I think what I am trying to ask is if this is the stock '58 rear end?
 Also, is there a way to identify it when I am searching online for parts?
 For example if I am searching for a cover for a 8.2 GM 10 bolt I will get exactly that, or a Ford 9.
 But I am not sure what to type in when looking for this rear end.

 I just did my ‘52 3100 with the stock torque tube,.
 It looks just like yours, and I just loosened the bolts and pried the cover back on the bottom to let it drain.
 I reinstalled with a new gasket and used anti-seeze on the cover bolts.
 No leaks.

 Last edited by Phak1; Sun May 02 2021 11:59 AM.

 Phil Moderator, The Engine Shop, Interiors and Project Journals

 If you do infact have a drain plug at the bottom of the diff, be sure to think about the plug when you use a floorjack on the diff.
 Later today I will show a pic of what I use along with the floor jack when it comes jacking up the backside.

-Craig's '50 Chevy 3100 5 window My truck If I'm not working on my truck or VW camper, I'm fishing with the wife or smoking Salmon.
+My '50 Chevy 3100 5 window, 235cu My truck [cmaynard.com] If I'm not working on my truck or VW camper, I'm fishing with the wife or smoking Salmon.